 Clustering, or mapping, is a way to generate ideas using words and shapes, and lines that show the connections between them.
 To use this technique, begin by thinking about your subject.

-In this example, the subject is pie.
-To create a map (or cluster) of pie, write pie, then surround it with all of the other words that you can associate with it, as shown below:
+EXAMPLE Suppose that your subject is "pie."
+To create a map (or cluster) of pie, write "pie" and then surround it with all of the other words that you can associate with it.

-Even though this cluster is incomplete, it illustrates how a writer can progress from a broad subject to specific examples, and how he or she can discover a different translation of the central term - one that is unrelated to any other term in the cluster.
+Clustering is a visualization of how a writer can progress from a broad subject to specific examples and can even discover a different translation of the central term-one that is unrelated to any other term in the cluster.

 2b.
-Lists
+Listing

 Lists are also useful for generating thoughts related to a topic, question, or problem.
-As shown in the following example, they present thoughts in a more structured way than clustering.
+As shown below, lists can present thoughts in a more structured way than clustering.

-Things About Pie:
+Things about pie:

-- Dessert others include ice cream, cake, etc. - Mostly have it at parties i.e., Thanksgiving, other holidays

-- 3.14 - Many different types cherry, apple, pumpkin (Thanksgiving)
+- Dessert-others include ice cream, cake, etc. - Mostly have it at parties-e.g., Thanksgiving, other holidays - 3.14 - Many different types-cherry, apple, pumpkin (Thanksgiving)